This post may contain affiliate links.

 Berries, cinnamon, nutmeg, vanilla, eggs, flour, baking powder, salt, butter, lemon and sugar.

-• Butter: I’m a fan of baking with unsalted butter because it allows you better control over seasoning the batter.
+• Butter: I’m a fan of baking with unsalted butter because it allows you better control the overall seasoning of the batter.
 If you’re using salted butter (no shade!), decrease the measured amount of salt to ½ teaspoon (1 stick of butter has about a ¼ teaspoon).

 • Baking powder: the only leavener in this recipe.
-You’ll need 1 teaspoon to create the perfect lift and tender texture for the cake.
+You’ll need 1 teaspoon to create the perfect lift and tender texture.

 • Salt: I develop recipes using Morton kosher salt.
 If you’re using Diamond Crystal, use a heaping ¾ teaspoon of salt.

 • Nutmeg: for the best flavor, grate fresh nutmeg.
 You can buy whole nutmeg in the spice aisle.
-It’ll take you a long time to get through, so store the jar of nutmeg in the freezer and grate it fresh with a microplane whenever you need it.
+It’ll take you a long time to get through, so store the jar of nutmeg in the freezer and grate it fresh with a microplane.

-• Cinnamon: just a dash is mixed with some sugar and sprinkled over the top of the cake.
-A little cinnamon sugar never hurt anything!
+• Cinnamon: just a dash is mixed with sugar and sprinkled over the top of the cake.

 • Eggs: it’s important to use eggs labeled as “large.”
 One large egg, out of shell, should weigh about 50 grams.
 Using the correct size of egg is important for achieving the correct texture.

 • Lemon zest: just a half a teaspoon of lemon zest (about ½ a lemon) adds a note of brightness and pairs nicely with the warm spices.
-Lemon Berry Cake sounds good to me!
+Lemon Berry Cake has a nice ring to it.

 • Berries: Good news, you can use fresh or frozen berries here.
 I prefer fresh, but either will work.
 Use 1 cup berries, or 150 grams.
 Do not use more than that or the berries will fall to the bottom of the cake and the cake will be dense and stodgy.